The tensor renormalization group study of the general spin-S Blume-Capel model

 If we look at the hamiltonian of any bond linking two sites $i,j$, then we have

 Here, $q$ is the coordination number depending on the lattice structure.
 This formula can be rewritten as

-from which, it leads to the following conclusions for the ferromagnetic coupling($J>0$): when $D>qJ/2$, the configuration of the ground state is $S_i=S_j=0$, $S_i=S_j=1/2(-1/2)$(depending on the spontaneous breaking), respectively for the integer and half-integer spin-S cases; when $D<qJ/2$, the configuration of the ground state is $S_i=S_i=\max(S)$ for any spin-S cases.
+from which, it leads to the following conclusions for the ferromagnetic coupling($J>0$): when $D>qJ/2$, the configuration of the ground state is $S_i=S_j=0$, $S_i=S_j=1/2(-1/2)$(depending on the spontaneous breaking), respectively for the integer and half-odd spin-S cases; when $D<qJ/2$, the configuration of the ground state is $S_i=S_j=\max(S)$ for any spin-S cases.
 As a result, we have a special situation, i.e., $D=qJ/2$, where the ground state is $S_i=S_j$ with $(2S+1)$-fold degeneracy.
+Once the magnetic field $h$ is turned on as a smallness, the ground state degeneracy is lifted in the case of $D=qJ/2$.
+The positive smallness $h$ make the system go into the ground state $S_i=S_j=\max(S)$ as the case $D<qJ/2$ with $h=0$.

 Without loss of the generality, we focus on the square lattice hereafter.
 Then, $q=4$ and $D=2J$ is the special parameter.
-The phase boundaries of the square lattice\cite{Plascak,PhysRevE.73.036702,PhysRevB.33.1717,PhysRevB.57.11575} end at $(T/J, D/J)=(0,2)$, i.e., for $D=2J$, the critical temperature is $T_c=0$ for the general spin cases.
+The phase boundaries of the square lattice\cite{Plascak,PhysRevE.73.036702,PhysRevB.33.1717,PhysRevB.57.11575} end at $(T/J, D/J)=(0,2)$, i.e., for $D=2J$, and the critical temperature is $T_c=0$ for the general spin cases when $h=0$.

-Motivated by the special parameter point and the thought how the phase boundary approaches the ending point, we calculate the temperature dependence behaviors of this model in the case of $D=2J$ by the recently developed tensor renormalization group algorithm\cite{zhiyuan}.
-For a classical lattice model with the local interactions, the partition function can be represented as the tensor product\cite{SRG-PRB},
+Motivated by the special parameter point and the thought how the phase boundary approaches the ending point, we calculate the temperature dependence behaviors of this model described by Eq.~(\ref{eq:Hamil}) by the recently developed tensor renormalization group algorithm\cite{zhiyuan}.
+This work aims to demonstrate and visualize the phase transition process by the common and special physical quantities calculated by this algorithm.